 If you feel frustrated by the food pushers in your life, remember that you can’t control anyone else’s actions, you can only control your reactions.
 So it’s not their job to stop offering, it’s YOUR job to start saying no. This weekend, if someone tries to push food on you, practice saying no (over and over again if necessary!).

 Our diet tips provide daily motivation and problem solving to help you stick to your diet plan.
 It’s an extra bit of motivation to help you start your day right.

-It’s not about the calories, it’s about the habit.
-Every time you give in to a craving and eat something unplanned (whether the food has 50 calories or 500 calories), you reinforce the habit of giving in, making it more likely you’ll give in the next time, and the time after that.
+Remember – it’s not about the calories, it’s about the habit.
+Every time you eat unplanned food, whether it has 5 calories or 500 calories, you make it both more likely you’ll give in AND harder to stand firm the next time.

 The Beck Diet Program was developed by Dr. Judith S. Beck with Deborah Beck Busis, LCSW.

 Beck Institute for Cognitive Behavior Therapy is a leading international source for training, therapy, and resources in CBT.

 Bala Cynwyd, PA 19004-1610